 Your operators will need to be trained on each type of equipment they’ll have to operate so identify what types of equipment your operators currently use.

 This could be blind corners, inclines, high-traffic intersections, loading docks, etc. Make sure you train employees on safety protocols for navigating these areas.

 3. ESTABLISH YOUR TRAINING METHODS

 Determine when and how your operators and pedestrians will be trained and what type of training they’ll receive.
-As you begin identifying training methods be sure to provide both in-class and practical training for operators and avoid these pitfalls of online training.
+As you begin identifying training methods be sure to provide both in-class and practical training for operators.

 4. CREATE YOUR TRAINING PROGRAM CONTENT